If I Don't Feel Any Feelings of Love for My Newborn Child Am I a Monster? If I Don't Feel Conviction or God's Presence Does That Mean I'm a Lost Soul?

 What conclusions would you draw?
 What role do emotions play in determining the state of our character, and the state of our relationship with God, if any at all?

 I can’t tell you how frequently it happens that I come in contact with Christians who sadly conclude they’ve lost their relationship with God because they feel angry or jealous or depressed much or all of the time, or because they can’t feel His Presence or His peace.
 They also may find it difficult to focus long enough to study their Bible, and may experience very low levels of motivation to engage in the spiritual activities they once loved.
+Low motivation and distressing or absent feelings often go hand-in-hand.

 Their conclusion is often that they really don’t love God after all, or that He has left them.
 Some even fear they have committed the unpardonable sin.
-Some of the feelings they describe are very weighty and strong, and they experience a high level of suffering.
+Some of the feelings they describe are very weighty and strong, and they experience a high level of psychological suffering.

-And the opposite is also true.
-If they go through a period of time where they feel great joy and peace, and a feeling they determine to be the Presence of God when they are worshipping in church, they conclude God is with them, and if they feel feelings of love or holiness they conclude that they have a good heart with right desires put there by God.
-Why did they jump from feeling a sense of holiness to the conclusion that their heart is in the right place?
+Conversely, if they go through a period of time where they feel great joy and peace, and a feeling they determine to be the Presence of God when they are worshipping in church, they conclude God is with them, and if they feel feelings of love or holiness they conclude that they have a good heart with right desires put there by God.
+If these feelings come after a long "night of the soul" where they haven't felt them for months or years, the conclusion is often that the Holy Spirit is back in their life, and that they are now right with God.

 Are feelings of holiness actual holiness?